Edwin Knox

-Edwin Bruce Knox (July 24, 1914 - January 19, 2004) was an American water polo player for Long Beach City College and UCLA, who competed with the U.S. team in Water Polo at the 1948 Olympics in London.
+Edwin Bruce Knox (July 24, 1914 – January 19, 2004) was an American water polo player for Long Beach City College and UCLA, who competed with the U.S. team in Water Polo at the 1948 Olympics in London.
 He later served in the lumber business in Oregon and as a lumber business executive for Hemphill-O'Neil in Chehalis, Washington.

-Education
+Early life and education

-He was born in Arapahoe, Colorado, on July 24, 1914, to Robert Bruce and Ina Weeks Knox, though several sources list his birthplace as Denver, where he may have spent his early years.
+Knox was born in Arapahoe, Colorado on July 24, 1914, to Robert Bruce and Ina Weeks Knox, though several sources list his birthplace as Denver, where he may have spent his early years.
 The family moved West and he attended Southern California's Long Beach Poly High School, where he began his swimming and water polo career.
 He played water polo during his high school years, and competed in swim meets for Long Beach Poly, placing first and setting a record time in a freestyle relay foursome that helped win the Southern California Swim Championship at Long Beach Poly's home pool in June, 1931.
 Knox's Poly High School Swimming team, coached by Wallace L. Detrick, won the Coast League and the Southern California Championships, and were recognized as U.S. Champions in January 1933 with three swimmers announced as All Americans.

 College athletics

 After graduating Long Beach Poly High around June 1932, he attended Long Beach City College where he was a letterman and captained the water polo team in 1933.

-He completed his education and played water polo for the University of California at Los Angeles under Coach Don Park, where he served as Captain, and led the team to Pacific Coast Conference (PCC) titles in successive years from 1934–36.
+Knox completed his education and played water polo for the University of California at Los Angeles under Coach Don Park, where he served as Captain, and led the team to Pacific Coast Conference (PCC) titles in successive years from 1934–36.
 At UCLA in 1935–36, he was recognized as a part of the Pacific Coast All-conference team.
 He graduated UCLA with a degree in Business Management and made the Phi Beta Kappa honorary for academic achievement.
 In December, 1936 he played polo with several former UCLA team members, forming a team known as the California Collegiates and competed against Fullerton Junior College, an outstanding team that included future 1948 Olympic Water Polo team mate Devere Christensen, and was coached by Hall of Fame Water Polo Coach James R. Smith.